- Frequently Asked Questions >

 - Replica set configuration data and voting data.
 This information is not encrypted.
 Only credential exchanges are encrypted.

-If your MongoDB deployment uses SSL, then all communications between arbiters and the other members of the replica set are secure.
-See the documentation for Connect to MongoDB with SSL for more information.
+If your MongoDB deployment uses TLS/SSL, then all communications between arbiters and the other members of the replica set are secure.
+See the documentation for Configure mongod and mongos for TLS/SSL for more information.
 Run all arbiters on secure networks, as with all MongoDB components.

 The overview of Arbiter Members of Replica Sets.